Silver hallmarks

-A silver object that is to be sold commercially is, in most countries, stamped with one or more silver hallmarks indicating the purity of the silver, the mark of the manufacturer or silversmith, and other (optional) markings to indicate date of manufacture and additional information about the piece.
-In some countries, the testing of silver objects and marking of purity is controlled by a national assayer's office.
+A silver object that is to be sold commercially is, in most countries, stamped with one or more silver hallmarks indicating the purity of the silver, the mark of the manufacturer or silversmith, and other (optional) markings to indicate the date of manufacture and additional information about the piece.
+In some countries, a national assayer's office controls the testing of silver objects and marking of purity.

 Hallmarks are applied with a hammer and punch, a process that leaves sharp edges and spurs of metal.
 Therefore, hallmarking is generally done before the piece goes for its final polishing.

-The hallmark for sterling silver varies from nation to nation, often using distinctive historic symbols, although Dutch and UK Assay offices no longer strike their traditional hallmarks exclusively in their own territories and undertake assay in other countries using marks that are the same as those used domestically.
+The hallmark for sterling silver varies from nation to nation, often using distinctive historical symbols, although Dutch and UK Assay offices no longer strike their traditional hallmarks exclusively in their own territories and undertake assay in other countries using marks that are the same as those used domestically.

 United Kingdom and Ireland

 One of the most highly structured hallmarking systems in the world is that of the United Kingdom, (Scotland, England, Wales and Northern Ireland), and Ireland.
 These five nations have, historically, provided a wealth of information about a piece through their series of applied punches.
-Since 2015 visually identical UK Hallmarks are being struck in India and Italy by sub-offices of Birmingham & Sheffield Assay Offices respectively:
+Since 2015 visually identical UK Hallmarks have been struck in India and Italy by sub-offices of Birmingham and Sheffield Assay Offices respectively: